bdeckard92/dupUT/02-Lesson-Plans/11-Express/README.md

 ## Module Challenge

 Students will add features to an existing Note Taker app that uses an Express.js back end.
-Students will implement the ability to save and retrieve note data from a JSON file using Express routes.
+Students will implement the ability to save and retrieve note data from a JSON file using Express.js routes.
 Finally, students will deploy their finished product to Heroku.

 [Module 11 Challenge](../../01-Class-Content/11-Express/02-Challenge/README.md)